cubiclesoft/ultimate-web-scraper/docs/websocket.md

 Parameters:

-* $timeout - A boolean of false or an integer containing the number of seconds to wait for an event to trigger such as a write operation to complete (default is false).
+* $timeout - A boolean of false or an integer containing the number of seconds to wait for an event to trigger such as a write operation to complete (Default is false).

-Returns:  An standard array of information.
+Returns:  A standard array of information.

 This function waits until an event occurs such as data arriving, the write end clearing so more data can be sent, or the "nothing has happened for a while, so send a keepalive" timeout.
 Then WebSocket::ProcessQueuesAndTimeoutState() is called.
 This function is the core of the WebSocket class and should be called frequently (e.g. a while loop).